By Chris Carmichael

 Endurance is rarely your limiting factor

 Even if you’re training for a long endurance event, aerobic endurance is rarely a limiting factor.
 A moderately-trained athlete can reach the finish line of almost any endurance event.
 Your training will affect how fast you finish and how enjoyable the event is, but for the audience reading this blog, you have the endurance to finish already.
-More generalized endurance won’t improve your performance; specific energy system work (particularly lactate threshold) will.
+More generalized endurance won’t improve your performance; specific energy system work (particularly power at lactate threshold) will.
 This means I prefer to focus training on maximizing training quality (higher power output, more time-at-intensity) so you can get to the finish faster, more comfortably, and achieve your performance goals.

 Shorter sessions are easier to recover from